wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

        }
    ]
    ```
-3. Save the preceding JSON content in a text file and name it OpcUa1Dataselection.json.

 4. Run the following curl script to configure Edge Data Store to collect OPC UA data values:

    ```bash
    curl -i -d "@OpcUa1Dataselection.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/OpcUa1/Dataselection
    ```

-* To see the streams that have been created in Edge Storage to store the data you are writing, you can run the following curl script:
+* To see the streams that have been created in Edge Storage to store the data you are writing, run the following curl script:

    ```bash
    curl http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/